-Child Health Coverage
+Child Health Coverage and Access to Care

 Medicaid is the single largest health insurer for children — providing a comprehensive set of benefits to more than 40 percent of children nationwide and the majority of children with complex medical conditions.
 Children’s hospitals are major Medicaid providers, and the program is the largest payer of patient care in children’s hospitals.
 A strong Medicaid program is an important investment for children and the nation.